 I admit the 20% number caught my eye as in China it is 30% in Western Companies.
 My 20 years of experience helping customers shows a common trend in Western Businesses in China: 20% are a good hire, 50% are mediocre hires and 30% are actually against you in their heart.

 What is the cost of having people not rowing in the same direction or even throwing wrenches in initiatives you have going?

 Why do we put up with this?
 In production we talk 6 Sigma.
 In recruiting, we throw that out the window.
 Through continuous improvement and the strongest process. we are under 5% bad hires.
-(Our bad hires are not nearly as bad as the 20% and 30% bad hires above.)
+(Our bad hires are not nearly as bad as the 30% bad hires above.)
 We plan to keep pushing our number down.
 See also Why We Background Check.